fireboy1919/dot-vim/README.md

-VIM dotfiles
+Personal Environment Setup
 ============
-These are my personal .vim and .vimrc files.
-Free for use, etc etc etc.
+These are my personal .vim and .vimrc files, as well as bash and tmux additions.
+Use them however you like.

 Installation
 ------------